BarelyMiSSeD/minqlx-plugins/README.md

 This feature will not kick people with permission levels at or above the qlx_queueAdmin level, or people who are in the queue.

+// This section can be copied directly into the server.cfg and edited to your specifications<br>
 //set the minqlx permission level needed to admin this script<br>
 set qlx_queueAdmin", "3"<br>
 //enable to use BDM in placement into teams when 2 players are put in together<br>